Updated WWE Extreme Rules 2018 Match Card, Keys to Ensuring a Successful PPV

 - AJ Styles vs. Rusev (WWE Championship)

-The only matches even close to being worthy of the Extreme Rules name are the IC and Raw women's title bouts, but one of those stipulations doesn't actually allow for the wrestlers to break the usual rules.
+The only matches even close to being worthy of the Extreme Rules name are the IC and Raw women's title bouts, but one of those stipulations doesn't allow for the wrestlers to break the usual rules.

 Rollins and Ziggler will fight for 30 minutes to see who can get the most decisions by the end of the time limit.
-Disqualifications and countouts are still in play.
+Disqualifications and count-outs are still in play.

 If this were Backlash or another generic b-level event, this card would look great, but for a show meant to represent the legacy of ECW, it has a lot to be desired.